qiskit-community/qiskit-machine-learning/docs/index.rst

 classical frameworks.

 Qiskit Machine Learning defines a generic interface for neural networks that is implemented by different quantum neural networks.
-Multiple implementations are readily provided, such as the :class:`~qiskit_machine_learning.neural_networks.OpflowQNN`, the :class:`~qiskit_machine_learning.neural_networks.TwoLayerQNN`, and the :class:`~qiskit_machine_learning.neural_networks.CircuitQNN`.
+Two core implementations are readily provided, such as the :class:`~qiskit_machine_learning.neural_networks.EstimatorQNN` and the :class:`~qiskit_machine_learning.neural_networks.SamplerQNN`.
+The :class:`~qiskit_machine_learning.neural_networks.OpflowQNN` leverages
-The :class:`~qiskit_machine_learning.neural_networks.OpflowQNN` allows users to combine parametrized quantum circuits with quantum mechanical observables.
-The circuits can be constructed using, for example, building blocks from Qiskit’s circuit library, and the QNN’s output is given by the expected value of the observable.
+the :class:`qiskit.primitives.BaseEstimator` primitive from Qiskit and allows users to combine parametrized quantum circuits with quantum mechanical observables.
+The circuits can be constructed using, for example, building blocks from Qiskit's circuit library, and the QNN's output is given by the expected value of the observable.
-The :class:`~qiskit_machine_learning.neural_networks.TwoLayerQNN` is a special case of the :class:`~qiskit_machine_learning.neural_networks.OpflowQNN` that takes as input a feature map and an ansatz.
-The :class:`~qiskit_machine_learning.neural_networks.CircuitQNN` directly takes the quantum circuit’s measurements as output without an observable.
-The output can be used either as a batch of samples, i.e., a list of bitstrings measured from the circuit’s qubits, or as a sparse vector of the resulting sampling probabilities for each bitstring.
-The former is of interest in learning distributions resulting from a given quantum circuit, while the latter finds application, e.g., in regression or classification.
-A post-processing step can be used to interpret a given bitstring in a particular context, e.g. translating it into a set of classes.
+The :class:`~qiskit_machine_learning.neural_networks.SamplerQNN` leverages another primitive introduced in Qiskit, the :class:`~qiskit.primitives.BaseSampler` primitive.
+This neural network translates quasi-probabilities of bitstrings estimated by the primitive into a desired output.
+This translation step can be used to interpret a given bitstring in a particular context, e.g. translating it into a set of classes.

 The neural networks include the functionality to evaluate them for a given input as well as to compute the corresponding gradients, which is important for efficient training.
 To train and use neural networks,